Jlevbury/CRUD-study/Crud review.md

 Each of these routes is an implementation of the CRUD (Create, Read, Update, Delete) operations which are fundamental to most applications involving data manipulation and persistence.
 These are generic examples and should be adjusted according to your project's specific needs.

+TRY/CATCH SUMMARY

-Certainly, the `try/catch` statement is used to handle exceptions (error situations) in JavaScript code.
+The `try/catch` statement is used to handle exceptions (error situations) in JavaScript code.
 It allows you to "try" a block of code and "catch" any errors that may occur.
 Here is a breakdown:

 1. **try**: The `try` block contains the code that may potentially generate an error.
 JavaScript will attempt to execute this code.